EldonGabriel/eldongabriel.github.io/_posts/2026-04-08-report-usn-journal-analysis.md

 ## 2.2 Security Implications & Recommendations

 ### Risk: Timestomping (Fake Timestamps)
-Attackers can change file timestamps to hide activity.
+Attackers can change the file timestamps to hide their activities.

 **Mitigation:** Use the USN Journal to verify the real order of file events during investigations.

 ### Risk: Journal Overwrite (Loss of Evidence)
-High system activity can cause older records to be deleted.
+High system activity can delete older records.

 **Mitigation:** Increase the journal size (`MaxSize`) on important systems to keep more history.